Rhopalomeris

-Rhopalomeris is a genus of pill millipede found in Indochina.
+Rhopalomeris is a genus of pill millipede that belongs to the family Glomeridae.
+It found in Indochina.

 Description

 Rhopalomeris millipedes have distinctive antennae, with the sixth segment being unusually enlarged, nearly as long as the 3rd through 5th segments combined.
 This sixth segment is club-shaped.
 Rhopalomeris millipedes have 13 smooth tergites.

 Males have large telepodites on their 18th leg pair.
 This pair also possesses gonopods with stylus-shaped setae on the prefemur/femur.
 These gonopods also feature a strong inner femoral process, as well as femoral and tibial lobes extending into horn-like, curved, membranous processes.
 The tarsus is conspicuously curved backward, with the usual claw setae.